A tropical framework for using Porteous formula: Tropical Chern Classes

-\begin{theorem}[\cite{chern}] Let $\pi: F \to X$ be a vector bundle of rank $r$ on a simple connected tropical cycle $X$.
+\end{remark} \begin{theorem}[\cite{chern}] Let $\pi: F \to X$ be a vector bundle of rank $r$ on a simply connected rational polyhedral space $X$.
 Then $F$ is a direct sum of line bundles, i.e. there exist line bundles $\mathcal{L}_1,\dots,\mathcal{L}_r$ on $X$ such that

 \end{theorem}